PeteH32/userAPI_flask/README.md

 ## Prerequisites

-This is what I tested on.
 Everything runs inside a Docker container, so you do not need to have Python3 or pip on your OSX machine.
 You just need Docker.

-- Mac OSX
+- Mac OSX.
+That's what I tested on, but should also work on Windows 10 and Linux.
 - Install Docker and Docker-Compose

 ## Build and run